+The SSFHC Board of

+Trustees is pleased to

+recognize each student

+participating in the poster

+contest with a certificate

+of participation,

+distributed through the

+classroom.
+Qualifying

-The SSFHC Board of Trustees is pleased to recognize each student participating in the poster contest with a certificate of participation, distributed through the classroom.
-Qualifying artwork will be on public display at locations in Reno and Sparks during April, 2020, national Fair Housing Month.
-Our grand prize winner will receive a framed copy of the poster created using his/her artwork; a framed copy will also be presented to the winner's school.
+artwork will be on public

+display at locations in

+Reno and Sparks during

+April, 2023, national Fair

+Housing Month.
+Our

+grand prize winner will

+receive a framed copy of the poster created using their artwork; a framed copy will also be presented to the winner's school.
 To encourage classroom participation, the school or organization with the most contest participants will receive a recognition plaque.

-Our Board of Trustees will host an awards reception in April, 2020.
-Contest winners will receive their prizes and will be recognized by Congressional representatives.
-Families, teachers, and school administrators are encouraged to join us for a celebration of the diversity of our community.
+Our Board of Trustees will host an awards reception in April, 2023.
+We are so excited to be able to celebrate with you again!
+Contest winners will receive their prizes and will be recognized by SSFHC, Congressional representatives, and their families and friends.
+All are encouraged to join us for a celebration of our artists and the diversity of our community.